mighty-gerbils/gerbil/doc/reference/actor.md

    (-->? (!error "unexpected message"))))
 ```

-Reaction macro to autoamtically log and conditionally respond to unexpected messages.
+Reaction macro to automatically log and conditionally respond to unexpected messages.

 You can use this in reaction contex (`<-`) with the gnostic
 `,(@unexpected warnf)` syntax.